TheFreeCoin/DEFI-freefinance-document/get-started/wallet-guide.md

 ### Which mobile wallet should I choose?

-This comparison table gives an overview of the most popular mobile wallets used with PancakeSwap.
+This comparison table gives an overview of the most popular mobile wallets used with FreeFinance.

 <table>
   <thead>